easytarget/microPyEZfonts/README.md

 Optional Arguments:
 * foreground and background colors, plus transparentcy key
-  * foreground and background will default to max-color and min-color respectively
+  * foreground and background will default to max-color and min-color respectively (see below)
-  * max and min colors are derived from the Framebuffer type
   * transparent key is -1 by default (none), otherwise the transparent color
 * halign: 'left|right|center' : how to align on the X axis
 * valign: 'top|center|baseline|bottom' : how to align on Y axis

-Device dependent arguments: Need to be supplied if your device does not report it's settings properly.
+Device dependent: Needs to be supplied if your display device driver does not report it's settings properly.
-* colors: integer, the total number of colors we support, 2 for mono, up to 65536 for 16 bit color
+* colors: integer, the total number of colors or greyscales we support, 2 for mono, up to 65536 for 16 bit color
-  * the max-color used above will always be this value -1, min-color is always 0
+  * the max-color used above will always be (this value - 1), min-color is always 0
-* size: display dimensions as a tuple (x,y)

 ## Use it: